paimpozhil/WhatPanel/README.md

 default ssh port 2222
 default logins root/changeme

 on the docker-run command you can use different external ports than defaults for more security ex  -p 7090:8000 , -p 2345:22

-so it wont be obvious for the attacker/viruses to try and hit your server.
+so it wont be obvious target for the attacker/viruses to try and hit your server.

 ##Why Centos Image?